The-Marcy-Lab-School-Assignments/swe-2-2-classes-tylekmj-ops/src/short-response.md

 How would you explain to a budding developer what the drawbacks of using factory functions are and why it is better to use classes instead?

 ## Response 1
+One drawback of using factory function instead of classes is that factory functions requires more memory so using classes would be better for optimization

 ---